 - Crispy tortilla strips - Crisped up in the oven and used to top the soup, adding amazing crispy, crunchy texture!

-This is a really easy soupy situation we got going on here.
+This is a really easy soupy situation we've got going on here.
+Here's how it's done:

-Step 1: Leave the tortillas in a pile and slice through them all multiple times so they are in strips.
+- Leave the tortillas in a pile and slice through them all at once into strips.

-Tip onto a lined baking tray and spread them out in a thin even layer, ideally with a little gap around each one.
+- Tip onto a lined baking tray and spread out in a thin even layer, sprinkle with a little salt, then bake.

 No judgments from me if you still go for the bag though ;O)